 Located about 40 km from Venice, this is a beautiful old walled town that we visited on one of our first trips into the Veneto Region.
-It is located in the foothills of the Dolomite mountains, losts of forests.
+It is located in the foothills of the Dolomite mountains it is very lush with lots of forests.
 I remember the road to the town was very scenic.

-On our first visit westayed at the Hotel Duce.
-We learned alot about travelling.
+We stayed at the Hotel Duce.
+We learned a lot about travelling.
 Like when you ask to see the room, look out the window to see if you over over something like the entrance to a restaurant!
-We remember the evening was a not stop events of guests leaving, talking, starting cart and driving away at speeds only found in Italy!
-Not that we did not like the hotel.
-Just a good lesson in look at what is around the hotel.
+We remember the evening was not-stop noise as guests left the restaurant.

 Our first trip was back in 1994 and at that time we remember driving right into the town, up to the square opposite the hotel.
 It was great.
-Years later when we returned cars were no longer allowed into the historic centre.
-Parking outside of the town centre is actually a good ideaidea as the streets are narrow and the cars just ruin the ambiance of being there.
+Years later when we returned we found that cars were no longer allowed into the historic centre.
+Visitors would park outside the town centre.
+This is actually a good idea as the streets are very narrow and the cars just ruin the ambiance of the town.

 Piazza Garibaldi is the centre of the town and it has a 16th Century fountain.
 It is an easy city to explore.
 The cathedral is impressive.
 Medieval, but updated in the 18th Century, it was built on the site of the original Roman baths.
 It looks plain, but has impressive artwork.
 There is also part of the ancient roman acquaduct that can be seen in the Piazza Angelo Brugnoli.

-Outside the town is the Villa Barbaro which is a very impressive 16th Century villa that has frerscoes and interest decor.
+Outside the town is the Villa Barbaro which is a very impressive 16th Century villa that has frescoes and an interesting decor.